 This is done through iOS’s libraries.
 In addition to the very popular MP3 and linear PCM (WAV) files, the app can load and play files in AAC, HE-AAC, AMR, ALAC, iLBC, IMA4, μ-law and a-law formats.

-Please let me know if you find a format it does not play, and I will create a list of unsupported formats.
+Please let me know if you find a format it does not play, and I will list any unsupported formats here: